Sang0920/Sang0920/README.md

-- 👋 Hi, I’m @Sang0920.
+- 👋 Hi, my name's Sang Do and I'm a CS student from HUFI.
-- 👀 I’m interested in soccer.
+- 👀 I’m interested in soccer, video games, and traveling.
-- 🌱 I’m currently learning programming languages.
+- 🌱 I’m currently learning programming languages like Python, JavaScript, C#, ...
-- 💞️ I’m looking to collaborate on exciting projects to gain more experience.
+- 💞️ I’m looking to collaborate on exciting projects to gain more experience, participating in coding competitions and solving real-life problems by researching.
 - 📫 Contact me: 2001203004@hufi.edu.vn or dothesang1thekdts@gmail.com.

 <!---